Utah UCCJEA

 a court of this state has jurisdiction to make an initial determination under

-exclusive, continuing jurisdiction under Section 78-45c-202 or that a court of
+continuing jurisdiction under Section 78B-13-202 or that a court of this state

 (1) A court of this state has temporary emergency jurisdiction if the child is